 A pre-qualification is a less meaningful measure of a person’s actual ability to get a loan.
 It’s a very lightweight “at a glance” look at a borrower’s credit and capacity to repay a mortgage.
 It’s usually determined by a loan officer asking a potential borrower a few basic questions like, “How is your credit?”
 There’s no third-party verification of the borrower’s answers.
 While the conversation with a loan officer can be helpful for other reasons, there’s no tangible result that proves anything to anyone (like to your real estate agent or a seller).

 During the pre-approval phase, one of the best things to do is to gather up documents needed for mortgage pre-approval.
 Anything you can do, to prepare in advance, will reduce the stress when you find the right home and make an offer.
 At that stage, you’ll be able to hand over all your paperwork to your loan officer at once.
 Being ready is a solid move!
-You can even download a pre-approval document checklist.

 2. House Shopping